building envelope technologies, Inc.

 David Horton, PE

-David is a registered professional engineer with 19 years of experience in the field of building envelope technology.
+David is a registered professional engineer who has been consulting in the field of building envelope technology since 2001.
 He has extensive experience with building envelope systems and components, and he routinely performs inspections of properties to establish existing conditions, investigate known problems, formulate recommendations, and design repair solutions for building owners, architects, and property managers.
 David has designed and overseen building envelope repairs for over 100 properties in the greater Boston area.
 He has extensive knowledge of building codes, material properties, and best construction practices.
 David has particular expertise in roofing systems, flashing details, brick masonry wall systems, and forensic leak investigation and watertesting.
 David has served as an expert witness in several construction defect litigation cases, and has been a featured speaker at industry seminars focused on construction and building maintenance issues.
 He is a member of the BBRS Ch.
 34 Advisory Committee, which is responsible for formulating the Massachusetts State Building Code for existing buildings.

 University of Alaska Fairbanks,